LawrieDrew/ReadMe-and-Weep/README.md

 # ReadMe-and-Weep

 # Description:
-This is a ReadMe markdown file generator for my Columbia Engineering Full Stack Web Development Class.
+This is a ReadMe markdown file generator for my Columbia Engineering Full Stack Web Development class.

 # Usage:
 https://github.com/LawrieDrew/ReadMe-and-Weep.git

-# Contribution Guidelines:
+# Contribution:
 My project is in a public repository on Github which is an open source platform.
-It can be forked and all contribution is welcome!
+This project can be forked and all contribution is welcome!

 # Tests:
-Some of the tests that I ran for this project are: The initial successful test run of this generator is saved in the project repository in a file entitled ReadMe Demos. .
+Some of the tests that I ran for this project are: The initial successful test run of this generator is saved in the project repository in a file entitled ReadMe Demos..

 # License:

 MIT License

 Copyright (c) 2021 Lauren Drew
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal